-I have always been a big bread fan, but not really into Mexican food.
-Yet, when Tony began following a gluten-free diet, it was big burritos rather than sandwiches that topped his cravings, and those little corn tortillas just weren’t cutting it.
+Mexican food wasn’t very popular in our home, but when my husband Tony went on a gluten-free diet, he was craving burritos.
+And little corn tortillas just weren’t cutting it.
 Then one day, I saw them.
 Trader Joe’s Brown Rice Tortillas displayed prominently at the head of the aisle in all their wheat-free, gluten-free glory.
 This was a slam-dunk sale.

-Trader Joe’s Brown Rice Tortillas are medium in size – great for enchiladas or mid-sized burritos.
+Trader Joe’s Brown Rice Tortillas are medium in size, which is great for enchiladas or mid-sized burritos.
 I noticed upon taking them from the package that they are a bit crispy chewy.
 So I covered two with a wet paper towel and microwaved them for thirty seconds.
 This definitely helped with the pliability and chew, but pan-heating also works well.

-At first I wasn’t too set back by the price at $1.99.
+At first I wasn’t too set back by the price at $1.99 (we first purchased them in 2007 – this review has been updated).
 Though I realized after purchase that this was for just six tortillas.
 Also, on my return to the store only two weeks later, the price had risen to $2.29, and soon after, $2.49.
 That was some quick inflation on a brand new product!
+(They have since risen to $3.49!)
 But, if you need a tortilla, you need a tortilla.
 We did repurchase a couple of times, but eventually our Mexican food cravings gave way to dishes that didn’t require purchasing Trader Joe’s Brown Rice Tortillas.

 The Facts on Trader Joe’s Brown Rice Tortillas

 Price: $3.49 per 6-count